 TGay Editor: Change the four paragraphs starting at P217L9 as follows (#2316, 2308)

 In the MU-MIMO BF setup subphase, the initiator shall transmit one or more MIMO BF Setup frame (see 9.6.22.4) to each responder in the MU group.
 The initiator should transmit the minimum number of MIMO BF Setup frames to reach all responders in the MU group.
-The MIMO BF Setup frames should be sent using the DMG control mode or using a non-EDMG duplicate PPDU transmitted with the DMG control modulation class.
 The TA field of each MIMO BF Setup frame shall be set to the BSSID of the initiator and the RA field shall be set to the broadcast address…

 The initiator shall initiate an MU-MIMO BF training subphase a MBIFS following the transmission of the MIMO BF Setup frame.
 In the MU-MIMO BF training subphase, the initiator shall transmit a MIMO BF Poll frame (see 9.6.22.5) to each remaining responder in the MU group.
-Each MIMO BF Poll frame should be sent using the DMG control mode or using a non-EDMG duplicate PPDU transmitted with the DMG control modulation class.
 The TA field of each MIMO BF Poll frame shall be set to the BSSID of the initiator and the RA field shall be set to the MAC address of the corresponding responder. …

 Upon receiving a MIMO BF Poll frame for which a remaining responder is the addressed recipient, the responder shall transmit one or more EDMG BRP-RX/TX packet to the initiator, where the TXVECTOR parameter EDMG_TRN_LEN is set to a value larger than zero, and the parameters RX_TRN_PER_TX_TRN, EDMG_TRN_M and EDMG_TRN_P are set to the values of the L-TX-RX field, the Requested EDMG TRN-Unit M field and the Requested EDMG TRN-Unit P field in the corresponding MIMO BF Poll frame received from the initiator, respectively.
-Additionally, the responder may transmit each EDMG BRP-RX/TX packet to train multiple TX DMG antennas simultaneously using TRN subfields defined in 30.9.2.2.6 to reduce the training time.
 The TX Antenna Mask field of each EDMG BRP-RX/TX packet shall indicate the TX DMG antenna(s) which is being used by the responder to transmit the EDMG BRP-RX/TX packet.
 The BRP CDOWN field of each EDMG BRP-RX/TX packet shall indicate the number of remaining EDMG BRP RX/TX packets to be transmitted by the responder.

 The initiator shall initiate the MU-MIMO BF selection subphase an MBIFS following reception of the EDMG BRP RX/TX packet with the BRP CDOWN field equal to 0 from the last responder in the MU group.
 In the MU-MIMO BF selection subphase, the initiator shall transmit one or more MIMO BF Selection frame (see 9.6.22.7) to each responder in the MU group.
 The initiator should transmit the minimum number of MIMO BF Selection frames to reach all responders in the MU group.
-The MIMO BF Selection frames should be sent using the DMG control mode.
 The TA field of the MIMO BF Selection frame shall be set to the BSSID of the initiator and the RA field shall be set to the broadcast address.

 ---------------